|Andean potato information and growing instructions|

 Skagit Valley Gold has reasonably good dormancy if harvested before full senescence, perhaps six weeks.
 If left to grow too long, the tubers will begin to sprout again in the ground.
 I recommend storing seed tubers in plastic bags in the refrigerator, particularly if you need to store them for more than three months.

 Skagit Valley Gold flowers abundantly and sets seed easily.
-Unfortunately, it produces very little pollen, in my experience.
+Unfortunately, it produces very little pollen and appears to be effectively male sterile to me, although Tom Wagner says he has used it as a male.
 True seed usually has strong dormancy and will germinate slowly in the first year.
 The germination will almost certainly be better after the seed is stored for a year.

 Skagit Valley Gold has poor scab resistance and is likely to suffer from scab in dry conditions or in soils with high concentrations of scab bacteria.
 Maintaining a consistent, moderate level of soil moisture will minimize scabby tubers.
 It also appears to be susceptible to internal rust spot, a physiological condition that can occur in calcium poor soils.
 I have often observed this in our severely depleted soil.
 You can manage that by amending with bioavailable calcium in areas with low soil pH.
 It appears to have some resistance to early blight, insofar as we usually see early blight on the plants in the spring, but they typically recover as the weather dries out.
 Skagit Valley Gold appears to have moderate resistance to late blight, showing few lesions per plant and slow progression even when bordering more heavily infected varieties.

 Thanks to the USDA Potato Introduction Station, this variety has been cleaned of viruses for the first time in many years.
 Most sources were previously infected with potato virus X, which reduced the yield.
 I have been very impressed with the performance following cleanup.